-Finding the right balance between cost of foundations and how well foundations will last in the long-term helps to maximize Return on Equity (ROE) and mitigate the risk of potential future issues.
+Finding the right balance between the cost of foundations and how well foundations will last in the long-term helps to maximize Return on Equity (ROE) and mitigate the risk of potential future issues.
 Most of the ground-mounted solar system foundations installed in Western Canada are experiencing a frost-heave force that can eject concrete, or steel piles, or helical piles out of the ground.
-A proper foundation design that is based on soil samples, load tests and pullout tests determines the required embedment depth.
+A proper foundation design that is based on soil samples, load tests, and pullout tests determines the required embedment depth.
 Dandelion Renewables has designed and successfully installed many foundation types across Saskatchewan, Alberta, and British Columbia.

 There is a trend in the solar industry towards installing more of the steel ground-mount racking.
 Steel is cheaper than aluminum, however, steel is susceptible to rusting and is heavier.

 Through our partner, Dandelion Renewables conducts all the testing required to design the optimal foundation in Alberta, Saskatchewan, British Columbia.
 We evaluate frost-heave impact based on the methodology that goes beyond Canadian building code requirements and we do our own due-diligence about racking materials and galvanization used.
 In the end, ground-mounted solar systems that we design and build are optimized for the longest life and the lowest cost to the customer.